An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 \subsection{Notation for quantum circuits}

 A quantum circuit is represented by indicating which operations are performed on each qubit, or group of qubits.
-For a quantum computer with $q$ qubits, we represent $q$ qubit lines, where the bottom line indicates qubit $1$ and the rest are given in ascending order from the bottom.
+For a quantum computer with $q$ qubits, we represent $q$ qubit lines, where the top line indicates qubit $1$ and the rest are given in increasing order from the top.
 Operations are represented as gates; from now, the two terms are used interchangeably.
 Gates take qubit lines as input, have the same number of qubit lines as output, and apply the unitary matrix indicated on the gate to the quantum state of those qubits.
 Figure \ref{fig:basiccircuit} is a simple example.

 Note that circuit diagrams are read from left to right, but because each gate corresponds to applying a matrix to the quantum state, the matrices corresponding to the gates should be written from right to left in the mathematical expression describing the circuit.
 For example, in the circuit in Figure \ref{fig:circuitorder},